 Kick off your pathetically boring shoes and pull up a chair.
 I'll give you the low-down on the Mexican pointy boot trend below.

 Mexican Boots Origins

 If you want to fully understand the pointy Mexican boot trend, you'll need to understand the origins of Mexican boots in general.

 Mexican boots emerged in the 1800s as an offshoot of more general cowboy boots.
-What differentiates Mexican boots from cowboy boots is:
+What differentiates Mexican boots from cowboy boots are the following:

-- They are typically worn for show or fun- they're not work boots like cowboy boots
+- They are typically worn for show or fun: they are not considered work boots like cowboy boots

 - They were traditionally made out of exotic animal skins (e.g. alligator, armadillo...)

 - They started out as flat-heeled and shorter than cowboy boots (though now their styles vary significantly)

 - They are typically more expensive than cowboy boots due to more expensive materials, more customization, and fancier design